SiegeSailor/Smarty-Notebook/README.md

 ### Setting Up a Virtual Environment

-To create a virtual environment for the project, you can use `pyenv` and `pyenv-virtualenv`.
-Follow these steps:
+Create a virtual environment for the project:

 ```bash
 pyenv install 3.11.13